rgwch/no-bling-blog/readme.md

 npm i -g forever forever-service
 ./install-service.sh
 ```
-The service will be startet on system startup automatically
+The service will be started on system startup automatically

 see ./restart.sh to see how to stop and start the service manually.